Elementary school students throw parade for custodians

-SILVER SPRING TOWNSHIP, Pa.
-(WHTM) — Large posters, cheers and a trail of hearts lined the halls at Silver Spring Elementary Wednesday afternoon, while students celebrated individuals that often go overlooked- custodians.
+MECHANICSBURG, Pa.
+(WHTM) — Large posters, cheers and a trail of hearts lined the halls of Silver Spring Elementary School on Wednesday afternoon, while students celebrated people who often go overlooked: custodians.

-“We’re trying to give back to the community and we’re celebrating our custodians and all their hard work for us today because it’s National Custodians Day,” says 5th grader Johnny Blocher.
+“We’re trying to give back to the community and we’re celebrating our custodians and all their hard work for us today because it’s National Custodians Day,” fifth-grader Johnny Blocher said.

-The idea started in Justine Reid’s 5th grade class.
+The idea started in Justine Reid’s fifth-grade class.
 The kids watched a YouTube video with Kid President called “How To Change The World (a work in progress).”

-“The quote was ‘The world is (changed by) ordinary people and little people living out big love,'” said 5th grader Dhaani Agarwal.
+“The quote was, ‘the world is [changed by] ordinary people and little people living out big love,'” fifth-grader Dhaani Agarwal said.

-“We decided to try to make somebody’s day and we decided to do our custodians since they don’t get honored that much for all the hard work that they do,” said 5th grader Aiden Diehl.
+“We decided to try to make somebody’s day, and we decided to do our custodians since they don’t get honored that much for all the hard work that they do,” fifth-grader Aiden Diehl said.

-The big day was planned by 5th graders, however, the whole school had parts to play.
+The big day was planned by fifth graders, but the whole school had parts to play.

-“This is probably the first time this has ever happened in our school so we really hope our custodians like it,” said 5th grader Sagun Patel.
+“This is probably the first time this has ever happened in our school, so we really hope our custodians like it,” fifth-grader Sagun Patel said.

 The students have been planning this day, every day, for the last month.